lando-cal/tech-notes/bash.md

 ## .bash_profile

 `~/.bash_profile` is executed every time you log into the system or initiate a shell.
-Define functions here instead of using stand-alone scripts if you want the changes made to persist after the termination of the script.
-EG: if you cd inside of a function, the CWD will stay after the function exits, but with a standalone bash script you'd keep your pre-existing CWD.
+Inclusion of things that write to stdout is allowed here.

+If you want to write scripts that change your interactive shell environment, such as changing your CWD, define functions here instead of using stand-alone scripts.

 ```
 PS1="\u@\h:\w$ "